All Episodes

 Recovery in full swing.

-Jobs not quite enough happening quick enough to overcome the pace of the recession.
+Jobs, not quite enough happening quick enough to overcome the pace of the recession.

 We're on the way back.

-We're back in the brink.
+We're back to the brink.

 Three years of unemployment benefits.